 Insurance agents used to get most of their leads from referrals and networking events, or old school methods like placing print ads in the newspaper or Yellow Pages.
-But these days, nearly 81% of consumers do all their research online, according to the GE shopper survey—which is why it’s so important for you to have a website that performs.
+But these days, it’s so important for you to have a website that performs.

 With an extensive offering of online tools, it’s easier than ever to create and optimize your website.

 Here are some of the basics to get you started:

 Google’s status as the world’s best search engine was cemented right around the time its name became a verb.
 But most insurance agents don’t realize that it’s also one of the best tools to capture local leads—which is why it’s so important for your site to pop up in search results, whether on mobile or desktop.